Dave Willetts: Life and career

-Director Trevor Nunn put Willetts into the chorus of the original London production of Les Misérables and within a year he was understudy to Colm Wilkinson in the lead role of Jean Valjean, which Willetts eventually took over when Wilkinson left in 1986 to join the Broadway company.
-In 1987, when Michael Crawford departed London for the US premier of Andrew Lloyd Webber's The Phantom of the Opera, Willetts succeeded him at Her Majesty's Theatre in the West End.
-He subsequently played the role of the Phantom in Manchester, on the UK tour to critical acclaim, winning an Evening News Theatre Award.
+Director Trevor Nunn put Willetts into the chorus of London’s original West End production of Les Misérables and within a year he was understudy to Colm Wilkinson in the lead role of Jean Valjean, which Willetts eventually took over when Wilkinson left in 1986 to join the Broadway company.

+In 1987, when Michael Crawford departed the London production of Andrew Lloyd Webber's The Phantom of the Opera for its Broadway premiere Willetts succeeded him in the title role at Her Majesty's Theatre in the West End.
+He subsequently played the role of The Phantom in Manchester, on the UK tour to critical acclaim, winning an Evening News Theatre Award.

 In 1990, he was given his first opportunity to originate a role when he appeared opposite Petula Clark in Someone Like You, a musical for which she had composed the score.